BDO Public Sector Conference 2025: From Global Insight to Local Impact

 • Approaches to enhancing workforce capacity and engagement through public sector training, development and accreditation programs.

 During the meeting, BDO announced the official launch of the Ukrainian Task Force (UTF) — a strategic initiative led by BDO Global Public Sector Leadership and operationally driven by BDO in Ukraine.
-The UTF’s mission is to support Ukraine’s public sector reforms, reconstruction and economic revitalization by combining global expertise with local insights.
+The UTF’s mission is to support the public sector reforms, reconstruction and economic revitalisation of Ukraine by combining global expertise with local insights.

 Public sector trends

-As governments around the world continue to address increasingly complex public sector challenges, the BDO Public Sector Conference highlighted several key trends shaping the future of governance and service delivery.
-Among these:
+As governments around the world continue to address increasingly complex public sector challenges, the BDO Public Sector Conference highlighted several key trends that will shape the future of governance and service delivery.
+Among these are:

 1. Increasing demand for digital transformation

-Governments across the globe are accelerating their digital transformation to improve service delivery and operational efficiency.
-This includes leveraging AI, automation and data analytics to optimize decision-making and improve citizen engagement.
-Digital government initiatives are expected to grow, with more governments looking to modernize legacy systems and improve their cybersecurity to protect critical data.
+Governments worldwide are accelerating their digital transformation to enhance service delivery and operational efficiency.
+This includes leveraging AI, automation and data analytics to optimise decision-making processes and improve citizen engagement.
+Digital government initiatives are expected to grow, with more governments looking to modernise legacy systems and improve their cybersecurity to safeguard critical data.

 2. Focus on sustainability and climate action